-An electron-ion collider (EIC), such as the JLab EIC (JLEIC), is designed to provide breakthrough insights into the strong interaction between quarks and gluons (partons).
-Two of the main goals of such a program are the search for evidence of parton saturation at low x and studying the propagation of produced partons in nuclear matter.
+Two of the main goals of the program at an electron-ion collider (EIC), such as the JLab EIC (JLEIC), are the search for evidence of parton saturation at low x and studying the propagation of produced partons in nuclear matter.
 Geometry tagging - using information from the nuclear breakup to categorize the geometry of the collision - can significantly enhance these essential measurements.
-Excellent detection of the nuclear final state is a key strength of JLEIC and has been an important consideration in the development of the detector and interaction region (IR).
-In particular, the JLEIC large-acceptance detector, with full acceptance for forward-going neutrons, protons and nuclear fragments, and a high datataking rate, should be ideally suited to such measurements.
-However, since the EIC will be the world's first eA collider, data are naturally scarce.
-Thus, a detailed simulation of these processes is currently the highest priority item for finalizing the JLEIC IR design, and optimization of detector capabilities in preparation for CD0.
-Such simulations are also essential for articulating the physics impact of the JLEIC e+A capabilities.
-For example, we find that geometry tagging can increase the accessible parton saturation scale (Q_s^2) as effectively as an increase in beam energy by more than a factor of 3, enhancing the value of the energy-staging strategy favored for JLEIC.
+For example, we find that geometry tagging can increase the accessible parton saturation scale (Q_s^2) as effectively as an increase in beam energy by more than a factor of 3.

-To address the issues of improving the simulations and studying the impact of forward detection, we developed this LDRD project as a joint effort between the physics and accelerator divisions, with a strong involvement from experts in high-energy nuclear reactions.
 The first year of the project was approved for FY17 and is currently underway.
-We are applying existing modeling tools (BeAGLE and Sartre) to investigate and develop the geometry tagging capabilities of the JLEIC large-acceptance detector.
-Due to improvements in the capabilities of BeAGLE which have occurred in parallel to the LDRD effort, we can now extend our studies to cover the full range of x{Bj} (down to $x \approx 0.0008$ for $Q^2>1$ GeV2 at 10x40 GeV).
+We are applying existing modeling tools (BeAGLE and Sartre) to investigate and develop the geometry tagging capabilities of the JLEIC full-acceptance detector.
+Due to improvements in the capabilities of BeAGLE which have occurred in parallel to the LDRD effort, we can now extend our studies to cover the full range of $x{\rm Bj}$ (down to $x \approx 0.0008$ for $Q^2 > 1$ GeV2 at 10GeVx40 GeV/nucleon).

-We are proposing to extend the project in year two by increasing the capabilities of the modeling allowing us to further study the impact of geometry tagging on JLEIC physics and on the optimization of the IR and detector design.
-We expect three key questions to be addressed in year 2: How much can e+U further improve the JLEIC reach in saturation scale?
-How well can we reject incoherent diffraction background in order to use coherent diffraction to precisely measure the spatial distribution of gluons in the nucleus?
+We are proposing to extend the project in year two to address three key questions essential for JLEIC physics and the optimization of the IR and detector design: How much can e+U further improve the JLEIC reach in saturation scale?
+How well can we select coherent diffraction events to precisely measure the spatial distribution of gluons in the nucleus?
 How big of a reach can we achieve in the distance traveled in the nucleus by propagating partons, again including e+U?
-In addition, we plan to apply the developed simulations tools to the e+A program at JLab 12 GeV.
-Data on nuclear breakup following an e+A collision is scarce and more incisive low-energy measurements in the near future, combined with high quality simulations, could lead to an even stronger case for JLEIC down the road.
+We also plan to validate and benchmark the developed simulations tools using the e+A program at JLab 12 GeV.